lintje/lintje.dev/src/_posts/lintje-0-4-0.md

 layout: post
 date: 2021-10-08
 title: "Lintje 0.4.0 released!"
-description: "Branch name validation is now in Lintje!
-Check out all the improvements in version 0.4."
+description: "Branch name validation is now available!
+Use better branch names to let your team know what the changes are about.
+This and more improvements in Lintje 0.4."
 ---

 Branch name validation is now in Lintje!
 Check out all the improvements in version 0.4.